AaronSageField/Projects/Professional/Firebase WizardForm/README.md

 Node.js (for local development, if needed).
 A Firebase project with Firestore enabled.
-A public encryption key for data security.
+Assymetrical encryption keys for data security.

 Firebase Configuration: